 Remark 13.1 (Hash Display Convention)

 Block hashes are typically displayed in big-endian (reversed) format for readability.
-The internal little-endian format has leading zeros at the end, while display format has them at the beginning.
+The internal little-endian format has the zero bytes at the end, while the display format has them at the beginning.

 13.2.3 Merkle Root